Announcing The University of Southern Mississippi's 7th Annual Three-Minute Thesis

-Our 6th Annual Three-Minute Thesis will be taking place November 6-8, 2019 in The
+Our 7th Annual Three-Minute Thesis will be taking place November 4-6, 2020.

-Any active master’s, specialist’s or doctoral student who has not graduated prior
+Any active master’s, specialist’s or doctoral student who is currently enrolled in

 - Physical Sciences and Math

 A first and second place winner will be selected from each category.
 Those eight finalists

 will compete in the finals competition on November 6, from 2-4 p.m.
 A Grand Champion and Runner-Up winner will be selected.
 (The Graduate School reserves

 the right to combine categories at its discretion.)

 The Grand Champion will compete in the Conference of Southern Graduate Schools (CSGS)

 regional Three Minute Thesis competition in Spring of 2021.
 Any expenses will be paid

 - Runner-Up - $750